How many times have you tried to lose weight?

-Have you come to the conclusion that “it’s my genes” and you’ll always have a weight issue?
+Have you come to the conclusion that “it’s your genes” and you’ll always have a weight issue?

-If so, I hope that this article will inspire you to keep trying.
+If so, I hope this article will inspire you to keep trying.

 Although science has identified the potential role genetics may play in obesity, more research needs to be done.